 a gas- or oil-heating furnace, good running water, several sizes

-of lead pots, and an oil tank large enough to hold a barrel of
+of lead pots, and an oil tank large enough to ho

 oil.
 By running water, we mean a large tank with overflow pipes